tinacms/tina.io/content/blog/2021-a-year-in-review.md

 ### Dashboard onboarding improvements

 We also added the ability to log in with your GitHub account, making it easier to keep everything together.
-Through a simple quickstart flow, you can log in, pick one of our starters and have us deploy it for you.Essentially, this means you can test and play with Tina in minutes.
+Through a simple quickstart flow, you can log in, pick one of our starters and have us deploy it for you.
+Essentially, this means you can test and play with Tina in minutes.

 ## December